arcapix/pixstor-search-plugins/community/ExtendedImageThumbnail/README.md

 **Author(s):** Chris Oates

-**Version:** 3.0
+**Version:** 4.0

-**Last Updated:** 2019/05/21
+**Last Updated:** 2019/10/18

 ## About This Plugin

 This plugin generates thumbnail and preview images for additional image formats.

-The builtin `ImageThumbnail` plugin handles JPEG and DPX images.
+The builtin `PillowThumbnail` plugin handles JPEG and DPX images.

-This plugin overrides the builtin plugin's `handles` method to add support for additional formats.
+This plugin extends the base `AbstractImageThumbnailPlugin` class to add support for additional formats.

 Optional supported formats are those provided by the `ImageMagick` Libraries.
 [ImageMagick supports](https://www.imagemagick.org/script/formats.php#supported)

-Future iterations of the builtin `ImageThumbnail` plugin will support increased formats and as such you should ensure that any extension of an additional format does not conflict in future releases.
+Future iterations of the builtin `PillowThumbnail` plugin will support increased formats and as such you should ensure that any extension of an additional format does not conflict in future releases.

 ## Installing This Plugin